gsiogkas/random-walker-road-detection/README.md

 - Finally, jupyter for using ipython and jupyter notebooks.
 Also, (optional) jupyterlab.

 ## Setting up your environment using conda
-Concluding, you can easily recreate my Linux python environment by installing miniconda and then running:
+Concluding, you can easily recreate my Linux python environment by installing miniconda and then:

+### Option 1: create the environment manually:

 ```
 conda create -n rdpaper python=3.6 numpy scikit-image scikit-learn matplotlib scipy jupyter tqdm pyamg numexpr